HeavenlyEntity/HeavenlyEntity/README.md

 # Hello There! 👋

 - 🔭 Working on one of the best free speech social media apps and personal portfolio applications out there.
-- 🌿 Currently learning: Flutter, Nest, and Oracle NetSuite
+- 🌿 Currently learning: Rust & Oracle NetSuite
 - ⚡ Fun Fact: I developed the most used multi-tool script to allow multiple computer imaging, templating, and remote management that is used globally by Honeywell desktop support techs.

 <div align="center">